Local Property Tax (LPT) liability

 What you need to do

-You will need to:
+You need to:

 You must register your property with Revenue if it has not previously been registered for LPT or Stamp Duty.
 For further information, please see Register a Property for Local Property Tax (LPT).

-If your property has already been registered for LPT, you should access your Revenue Property Record.
+If your property has already been registered for LPT, you should access your Revenue property record.

 Next: Commercial properties